St. Peter and St. Paul, Cudham

 Built by William Sweetland in 1894

 The church of Ss.
-Peter and Paul in Cudham, Greater London, dates back to the 11th Century with the nave being built by the Normans, but a Saxon script reference is made to a church here in AD 982.
+Peter and Paul in Cudham, Greater London, dates back to the 11th Century with the nave being built by the Normans, but a Saxon script reference is made to an earlier church here in AD 982.

-The manual action is all mechanical, the pedal division is on pneumatic action.
-The pedal action needs restoring as almost half the pedal pipes do not speak, likely because of worn-out leather motors.
-In the sample set, these pipes were replaced with other retuned pipes nearby in the compass.
+The manual action is fully mechanical and the pedal division is on pneumatic action which may have been a later addition to accommodate an 8ft Bass Flute extension.
+The pedal action needs restoring, as around half the pedal pipes do not speak because of worn-out leather motors.
+In the sample set, these pipes were replaced with other repitched neighbouring pipes in the same rank.

 I Great